cunha27/zaribo_skr_1_4_turbo/README.md

 ## Specs

-This firmware is configured for a Full Bear MK3 fitted with a BigTreeTech SKR 1.4 and TMC2209s:
+This firmware is configured for a Zaribo fitted with a BigTreeTech SKR 1.4 and TMC2209s:

 ### Motherboard
 * [BigTreeTech SKR 1.4 Turbo](https://www.biqu.equipment/collections/skr-series/products/btt-skr-v1-4-skr-v1-4-pro)